Xin Pi: Advising Cao Pi against attacking Eastern Wu

 Cao Pi asked: "If we follow what you said, does that mean that we will have to leave it to our descendants to eliminate our enemies?"
-Xin Pi replied: "In the past, King Wen of Zhou knew that the time wasn't ripe yet, so he left it to his son King Wu of Zhou to eliminate King Zhou of Shang.
+Xin Pi replied: "In the past, King Wen of Zhou knew that the time wasn't ripe yet, so he left it to his son King Wu of Zhou to eliminate Di Xin.
 If the time isn't ripe yet, I don't see why we shouldn't wait!"

-Cao Pi did not heed Xin Pi's advice and went ahead with leading his troops to attack Wu.
+Cao Pi did not heed Xin Pi's advice and went ahead with leading his troops to attack Wu, a decision that many historians believe doomed his domain to ruling only the northern and central portions of China.
 However, he ultimately aborted the campaign and retreated after reaching the northern banks of the Yangtze River.

 Service under Cao Rui

 Following Cao Pi's death in 226, his son Cao Rui succeeded him as the emperor of Wei.
 After his coronation, Cao Rui promoted Xin Pi from a village marquis to a district marquis under the title "Marquis of Ying District" (潁鄉侯) and awarded him a marquisate comprising 300 taxable households.